Trusted Surgeons for Minimally Invasive Vertebroplasty Procedures

 Did you know… Osteoporosis affects 10 million Americans and is responsible for 700,000 vertebral fractures each year, according to the National Osteoporosis Foundation.

-The talented and experienced surgeons, led by Dr. Hyun Bae, focus on minimally invasive spinal surgery.
+The talented and experienced surgeons, led by Dr. Hyun Bae, focus on minimally invasive spinal surgery, Los Angeles residents can consider.
 They are conscientious about patient anatomy and provide surgical solutions that preserve soft tissue to help eliminate pain, minimize complications, and reduce operative and recovery time.
 New advancements and technology paired with the right expertise and training allows the Spine Institute surgeons to offer patients a wide spectrum of minimally invasive surgical options, including vertebroplasty.

 What is Vertebroplasty Surgery?

 Vertebroplasty is a surgical outpatient procedure that is used to stabilize compression fractures in the spine in order to stop pain caused by the fracture.
 Minimally invasive, the surgical procedure is performed through a small puncture in the patient’s skin.
 In order to stabilize the compression fracture, a specially formulated acrylic bone cement is injected into the bones that have cracked or broken, which is most often due to osteoporosis.
 When cement mixture hardens, it stabilizes the affected vertebra and allows the patient to return to their normal activities after the recovery period.

 What Should I Expect After the Vertebroplasty Procedure?